 The goal of the Science Infusion Program (SIP) is to create collaboration between Science and English Professors to promote science as a context in English classes (recommended for ALP, EBS and WRT101 classes) and writing support for the science classes.
 The successful 2012/2013 Science Literacy Series Pilot program utilized Food Safety/Food Poisoning topics as a context in EBS classes and a wide range of science topics in ALP classes.
 The Science Infusion Program is a spinoff of the Science Literacy Series Pilot and was developed to expand faculty participation and facilitate individualized programs.

-Interested faculty will establish a SIP faculty partnership (English/Science Faculty) in SPRING 2015 and then develop a plan to use a science theme in the English class and writing support in the science class (optional).
-In SPRING 2015 the SIP faculty partners will implement their SIP plan.
+Interested faculty will establish a SIP faculty partnership (English/Science Faculty) for the upcoming semester and then develop a plan to use a science theme in the English class and writing support in the science class (optional).
+During the semester the SIP faculty partners will implement their SIP plan.
 Please see "Examples of Successful Faculty Partnerships" for summaries of the use of science as a context in the Science Literacy Series.
 See SIP Planning by Faculty Partners for ideas for science themes in English classes and writing support in science classes.
 For more information on using science as a context in writing classes click on Contextualized Learning, which contains references on contextualization with specific references on the use of science context in English classes.

 If you are interested in exploring opportunities in the SIP program fill out the form at Sign Up for SIP and then browse the list of interested faculty for a partner with similar interests in science.